 The basic cause of compression fractures of the spine is because of the excessive pressure on the vertebral body.
-The other common cause of the fractures are may be, degenerated disc disease, severe spinal conditions, etc.
+The other common causes of the fractures are, degenerated disc disease, severe spinal conditions, etc.

-Kyphoplasty is a non-surgical spinal treatment performed by our special spinal surgeon in NJ to treat painful, compression vertebral fractures which sometimes cause disability.
+Kyphoplasty is a minimally invasive spinal treatment performed by our special spinal surgeons in NJ to treat painful, compression vertebral fractures, which sometimes cause disability.
 Kyphoplasty includes the use of a device called a balloon tamp to recover the shape and height of the vertebral part.
 The treatment can remove or reduce pain and prevent it from any further damage.

-The following are the symptoms of herniated discs which may result in spine surgery.
+The following are the symptoms of a vertebral compression fracture, which may result in spine surgery.

 Kyphoplasty is a minimally invasive spine surgery procedure that has fewer risks of complication, and short recovery time period than any other surgery.

 This new procedure includes a further procedure implemented before the cement is inserted into the vertebra.
-First, two small openings are made and a probe is set into the vertebral space where the fracture is found.
-Then the bone is drilled and one balloon (bone tamp) is inserted on both sides.
+First, two small openings are made, and a probe is sent into the vertebral space where the fracture is found.
+Then the bone is drilled, and one balloon (bone tamp) is inserted on both sides.
 The two balloons are then overblown with a gap (visualize image using X-ray) unless they increase to the preferred height and removed.
 Then cement is filled in the spaces made by the balloons.
-Kyphoplasty is a procedure with the best advantage of restoring height to the spine.
+Kyphoplasty is a procedure with the best advantage of restoring your spine health.

 Our board-certified neuro-spine surgeons will discuss your options with you and choose the one which is most effective for you.